I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol2-returninput.md

 <p>This method may also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
 <p>For an overview of input in the debugger engine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff550971">Input and Output</a>.</p>

-<p>For an overview of input in the debugger engine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff550971">Input and Output</a>.</p>

 ## -requirements